 There is a very interesting post in the Brazilian section of the Property Community Forum which covers the subject of currency variations between the US dollar and the Brazilian Real.
-Many people may have missed the fact that the Brazilian currency has weakened substantially against both the US dollar and the British pound for instance.
+Many people may have missed the fact that the Brazilian currency, the Real, has weakened substantially against both the US dollar and the British pound for instance.
 This may surprise many because both the American and British currencies have been under substantial pressure themselves over the last few months.

 So what is going on in Brazil?